Abhinav7264/AWSapplication/README.md

 ---

-## Step 05 - Creating an Ansible Role
+## Step 05 - Creating an Ansible directory and install roles

 An Ansible role installs and configures Nginx with a Flask application running under Gunicorn.